altera-fpga/hls-samples/Tutorials/DesignPatterns/io_streaming/README.md

 ![offload](assets/offload.png)

 A key feature of FPGAs is their rich input/output capabilities (for example, Ethernet).
-Taking advantage of these capabilities within the oneAPI programming environment requires a different programming model than the accelerator model described in the previous section.
+Taking advantage of these capabilities within the SYCL programming environment requires a different programming model than the accelerator model described in the previous section.
 In this model, which is illustrated in the figure below, we will create a oneAPI kernel (or kernels) where some of the kernels are connected to the FPGA IO via I/O pipes and the main data flow is *through* the FPGA device, rather than from CPU to FPGA and back.

 There are 4 possible directions of data flow: